310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 We killed enough time until the rain showers passed, and I got to move around without needless thoughts for once, so I also feel thankful.

-I have to think a lot when doing my student council work, and I’m the vice president so I can’t be shoddy with my work.
+I have to think a lot when doing my Student Council work, and I’m the vice president so I can’t be shoddy with my work.

 But since the library work is your job, even if I do make a mistake it'll be under your responsibility in the end.
 {% endbubble %}